Needle spiking: Spain

-As of summer 2022, the Spanish police have registered 23 cases in Catalonia and 12 in the Basque Country.
+As of summer 2022, the Spanish police had registered 23 cases in Catalonia and 12 in the Basque Country.
 No traces of drugs were detected and there were no cases of related sexual violence.

 Switzerland

 On 13 August 2022 the Street Parade, a large open air rave event with hundreds of thousands of participants, took place in Zurich.
-A total of 8 female attendees contacted first aid services claiming needle spiking attacks.
-One of the victims, a 16 year old woman, was allegedly spiked 14 times.
+Several young women reported being stabbed with needles by unknown individuals in the crowd.
+The Zurich city police investigated 10 possible cases, but the investigations were dropped in nine cases, “in particular because no perpetrators could be identified.”
+A 23-year-old woman was convicted of obstructing justice and fined because she repeatedly lied to the police, claiming that she had been the victim of such an attack and had been treated in hospital.
+This was “knowingly and intentionally” untrue.

 Australia

 On April 24, 2022, a woman claimed she was spiked at a Melbourne nightclub.

-Social media claims

-Claims of spiking by injection have been propagated on social media, alongside other claims of drink spiking.

 Reactions

 Concerns have been raised by campaigners, politicians and student bodies.
 In October 2021 it was reported that British home secretary Priti Patel had requested police forces investigate the alleged incidents.
 In December that year, the Home Affairs Select Committee launched a new inquiry into spiking, including needle spiking, and the effectiveness of the police response to it.

+In Ireland, Young Fine Gael drafted a bill, which Fine Gael members introduced in Seanad Éireann in July 2023, "to provide for the specific offence of spiking characterised by the administration, injection, or causation of the taking orally of a substance, knowing that the person to whom the substance is administered, injected, or caused to be taken does not consent, or being reckless as to whether the person consents, and where the perpetrator intends to overpower or sedate the person, to engage in a sexual act, cause harm, make a gain or cause a loss, or otherwise commit an offence."